digitallyserviced/tviewwiki/Primitives.md

-# WARNING: This is work in progress and therefore incomplete!

 # How to Implement Your Own Primitive

 In some rare cases, you may need functionality that `tview` does not offer.
 If it's something that you believe may be needed by others as well, consider opening an [issue](https://github.com/rivo/tview/issues) with a feature request.
 (Definitely do that before sending me pull requests.)
 If it's a reasonable request, it's likely that I will add it to `tview`.